-t's been a little over 3 years since Don Reitz passed away and left behind his hidden gem of a studio out in Sycamore Canyon in Clarkdale, AZ.
+It's been a little over 3 years since Don Reitz passed away and left behind his hidden gem of a studio out in Sycamore Canyon in Clarkdale, AZ.
 I spent over 4 years growing up out in the desert.
 It seems just like yesterday I was waking up to the cows and horses brushing up against my trailer, however, time has passed and there is a start of something new.

-Don often spoke, in his remain years, of what the property could be.
+Don often spoke, in his later years, of what the property could be.
 He talked of having artists from all disciplines come and use the property to further their creative energy.
 The Reitz Ranch could be a place of opportunity and community.
-He knew he wouldn't have enough time to see through this lengthy endeavor, instead, he shared his vision with many, most of whom would do anything to help see this idea come to fruition.
+He knew he wouldn't have enough time to see through this lengthy endeavor, so instead, he shared his vision with many, most of whom would do anything to help see this idea come to fruition.

 I'm incredibly optimistic of the future for the Ranch.
-I can not wait to see where things will lead.
-It's such a special place, that I hold near-and-dear to my heart and it brings me such joy to be on the ranch once more.
+I cannot wait to see where things will lead.
+It's such a special place that I hold near and dear to my heart, and it brings me such joy to be on the ranch once more.
 Thank you Don, and thank you Ted and Sheryl.

 See more at their website by clicking here (http://www.reitzranch.org) - Carrying the legacy of Don Reitz and the ceramic community into the future.